WeAreInSpark/AzureDevOpsPowerShellAPI/docs/en-US/Set-AzDoTeamMember.md

 ```

 ## DESCRIPTION
-Adds a Azure Group to a default team in an Azure DevOps project.
+This script creates a variable group with at least 1 variable in a given project.
+When used in a pipeline, you can use the pre defined CollectionUri,
+ProjectName and AccessToken (PAT) variables.

 ## EXAMPLES

 ### EXAMPLE 1
 ```
+To create a variable group 'test' with one variable:
 New-AzDoVariableGroup -collectionuri 'https://dev.azure.com/weareinspark/' -PAT '*******************' -ProjectName 'BusinessReadyCloud'
 -Name 'test' -Variables @{ test = @{ value = 'test' } } -Description 'This is a test'
 ```

-To create a variable group 'test' with one variable

 ## PARAMETERS